John Glasgow Kerr: Ophthalmic Hospital

-Dr. Peter Parker established the Ophthalmic Hospital in Canton on November 4, 1835.
+Peter Parker established the Ophthalmic Hospital in Canton on November 4, 1835.
 After a few months, the hospital expanded to hold more than 200 people.
 The hospital performed the first ophthalmological surgery, the first ovariotomy, the first lithocystotomy, the first etherization, and the first pathological anatomy in China.
-The hospital also had China’s first X-ray film shot and the first medical magazine printed.
+The hospital also had China's first X-ray film shot and the first medical magazine printed.
 The Ophthalmic Hospital was later called the Boji Hospital.

 Kerr opened a Vaccine Department at the hospital in 1859, offering free smallpox vaccinations to Cantonese children.
 Kerr also published informational pamphlets on the importance of vaccinations.

 Medical Missionary Society's Hospital

 The Medical Missionary Society's Hospital was located on the Pearl River on Yan-tsai Street in Canton.
 It included 10 buildings and 300 patient beds.
-The hospital was managed and funded by the Medical Missionary Society..
-Parker opened the Medical Missionary Society's Hospital in 1839 and was succeeded by John Kerr as physician in charge.
+The hospital was managed and funded by the Medical Missionary Society.
+Peter Parker opened the Medical Missionary Society's Hospital in 1839 and was succeeded by John Kerr as physician in charge.
+John Myers Swan became superintendent in 1891 and pushed for medical modernization.
+Kerr believed the focus should remain on Evangelization.
+The division with Swan led Kerr to leave the Canton Hospital in 1899.

 Mental hospital

-Kerr retired from the Canton Hospital in 1899 to devote his time to caring for the mentally ill.
+Kerr retiring from the Canton Hospital in 1899, Kerr devoted his time to caring for the mentally ill.
 In China, it was public custom to treat for the person as a whole, including mental syndromes.
 The most common treatments in 19th century China included: shackles, fetters, herb medicines, acupuncture, toxin liquid therapy, and magic words or formulas.

 In 1872, Kerr appealed to the Medical Missionary Society to build a mental hospital in China.
 Between 1876 and 1880, Kerr campaigned for the necessary and rightful treatment of patients with mental illnesses in their own, designated hospitals.
 Kerr believed in treating and curing the mentally ill rather than isolating them from society.
 However, neither the city government or the Canton Medical Missionary Society wanted to fund a mental hospital.